Riadabd/sanity-scripts/README.md

 }
 ```

-The script will go over the backup locations on each application and for every server and display the size of today's and yesterday's backup sizes.
+The script will go over the backup locations for each specified application and display the size of today's and yesterday's backup sizes.

 The size output is: (bytes, normalized_size).
-For example, a folder size of 1024 bytes will be displayed as (1024, 1.0K).
+For example, a file/folder size of 1024 bytes will be displayed as (1024, 1.0K).

 ## How to run

 ### Using Docker

-The base image being used for this project at the moment is `python:3.12`.
+The base image used for this project at the moment is `python:3.12`.

 #### Build the image